-- In a mixing bowl, beat the oil, brown sugar, applesauce, vanilla, and pumpkin until creamy.
+- In a mixing bowl, beat the oil, brown sugar, egg, vanilla, and pumpkin until creamy.

-- Sift together the flour, baking powder, salt, 1 teaspoon cinnamon, and nutmeg.
-Slowly add to the pumpkin mixture alternately with the buttermilk.
+- Stir together the flour, baking powder, salt, 1 teaspoon cinnamon, and nutmeg.

 - Spoon the batter evenly into 24 mini muffin cavities.
-Bake for 10-12 minutes.
+Bake for 14-15 minutes.
 Let cool 2-3 minutes in the pan.
-Remove to a wire rack to cool completely.
+Remove and place on a wire rack to cool completely.